6.3 Preventing early leaving from education and training (ELET)

 - the commencement of related institutional and state tasks at the national level.

-The support system is intended to contribute to the achievement of the 'Medium-term strategy against school leaving without qualifications' ('A végzettség nélküli iskolaelhagyás elleni középtávú stratégia'), and to help achieving the targets of the Europe 2020 strategy, namely that the proportion of early school leavers in Hungary should fall to 10% by 2020.
-The system draws attention to situations and areas requiring development (fejlesztendő területek) that, if recognised in time, might prevent the drop-out.
+The support system is intended to contribute to the achievement of the 'Medium-term strategy against school leaving without qualifications' ('A végzettség nélküli iskolaelhagyás elleni középtávú stratégia'), and to help achieve the targets of the Europe 2020 strategy, namely that the proportion of early school leavers in Hungary should fall to 10% by 2020.
+The system draws attention to situations and areas requiring development that, if recognised in time, might prevent the dropout.
 These are usually linked to

 - declining school performance,

 - regular absence from school,